Reference: Postulate Mechanics

 CONSCIOUSNESS

 To be conscious is “to know together.”
 Consciousness is being aware of something.
 It depends on the fineness and sophistication of assimilation.
-Sensations, perceptions, memories, experience, knowledge and wisdom—all contribute to consciousness.
-[Mind]
+All sensations, perceptions, conceptions, knowledge and wisdom contribute to consciousness.

-We come to know because we have considered something.
-Considerations are formed out of reasoning that follows from some postulate.
-In that sense, a consideration is a continuation of some postulate.
+To consider is to examine what is there and give it a shape through visualization.
+Considerations are formed out of reasoning from some postulate.
+In that sense, a consideration is a continuation of a postulate.

 Creation refers to the act of bringing the universe and all within it into existence.
 The Western theology defines it as the divine act of God shaping the world.
 It encompasses the origins of life, humanity, and the cosmos.
 The Eastern philosophies see the universe as either beginningless or cyclic, arising from an ultimate principle rather than a one‑time creation out of nothing by a separate God.
 According to Postulate Mechanics, Creation requires ingredients from which to create.
 Such ingredients are ever present in the form of basic postulates.
 These postulates generate sensations, which are then interpreted as the universe.